Services

 representation meaningful.
 In general, the committee should ensure broad based representation

-3. Developing a working Document/ Establishment Framework
+to the maximum degree possible. - Developing a working Document/ Establishment Framework

 Prior to the establishment of the IGEC, creating a panel of high-level experts (Advisory